Abruzzo – History

 Abruzzo’s First Inhabitants

-As far back as history dates, nomadic populations of people have occupied the Abruzzo region.
+As far back as history dates, nomadic populations have occupied the Abruzzo region.
 The earliest of these inhabitants survived by harvesting natural foods and hunting throughout the region’s valleys.
 While very little is known about the region prior to Rome conquering the area, historians have traced back to reveal tribes that occupied the region beforehand, such as the Aequi, the Marsi, the Samnites, the Vestini and the Peligna Valley tribe.

 Fossils suggest that the people of the Neolithic period – around 2,000 to 5,000 years ago – had developed a thriving agricultural economy, which consisted of farming and raising sheep.
 These agricultural activities were spread throughout small villages.
-During the Metal Age, after the arrival of people from Asia, sheep farming and herding developed even more.
+During the Metal Age, after the arrival of populations from Asia, sheep farming and herding developed even more.
 In fact, traditions of sheep-herding are still present in modern day Abruzzo.

 Roman Conquering of Abruzzo